mvolkmann/blog/src/flutter.md

 It can be found in pub.dev under the name "get".

-GetX has a reputation for being easier to use than other Flutter state management libraries.
+GetX has a reputation for being easier to use than other Flutter state management packages.
-One critisism is that it is a very large library that provides much more than state management.
+One critisism is that it is a very large package that provides much more than state management.
 It can bloat the size of applications that only use it for state management.
 Another issue is that the official documentation is